Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 For the retrospective assembly of a narrative designed not to reflect reality – but to survive scrutiny.

-And shame on Findex – Crowe.
+And shame on CorporationX.

 Who did not ask the obvious questions.